EducationalTestingService/skll/CONTRIBUTING.md

 -  All methods and functions should have informative docstrings.

 -  All existing tests should pass when everything is rebuilt from scratch.
-You should be able to see this by running ``nosetests`` locally, or looking at the Travis CI build status after you create your pull request.
+You should be able to see this by running ``nosetests`` locally, or looking at the Gitlab CI build status after you create your pull request.

 -  All new functionality must be covered by unit tests.